mmuller88/mmblog/content/cdktf-lambda-eng/index.md

 Hi,

 In this blog post, I want to briefly explain what cdktf is and how you can use it to create a TypeScript Lambda.
 The motivation for this came from a [StackOverflow post](https://stackoverflow.com/questions/74740782/how-to-deploy-lambda-using-terraform-created-by-cdktf).
-First, I briefly explain what cdktf is in the first place and how to initialize it.
-Then I show the solution for the TypeScript lambda.

 ## What is cdktf?